-- 13.10 Schools that exercise the community facilities power are required to submit statements at least quarterly to the Chief Finance Officer.
-The format of the statement will be determined by the Chief Finance Officer and will include a summary of actual income and expenditure, and give an explanation of any significant variations indicated by the figures from the previously submitted planned profile.
-In addition, the statement will include projections of income and expenditure for the facilities in question for the following six months. - 13.11 During the first six months of operation of any venture schools will be required to submit statements on a monthly basis.
-Furthermore, where the authority has given notice to the school that it believes that there is cause for concern as to the school's management of the financial consequences in the exercising of the community facilities power, schools will be required to submit statements on a monthly basis, and in addition submit a recovery plan to bring the activity back into financial viability.
-All statements and returns must be certified by the Headteacher and be sent to the Chief Finance Officer within two weeks of the end of the quarter (or month).
+- 13.10 Schools that exercise the community facilities power are required to submit statements at least quarterly to the S151 Officer.
+The format of the statement will be determined by the S151 Officer and will include a summary of actual income and expenditure and give an explanation of any significant variations indicated by the figures from the previously submitted planned profile.
+In addition, the statement will include projections of income and expenditure for the facilities in question for the following six months. - 13.11 During the first six months of operation of any venture schools will be required to submit statements monthly.
+Furthermore, where the authority has given notice to the school that it believes that there is cause for concern as to the school's management of the financial consequences in the exercising of the community facilities power, schools will be required to submit statements monthly, and in addition submit a recovery plan to bring the activity back into financial viability.
+All statements and returns must be certified by the Headteacher and be sent to the S151 Officer within two weeks of the end of the quarter (or month).
 All income and expenditure relating to the community powers facility must be included within the Consistent Financial Reporting Framework returns of the school.
 Schools should note that Schedule 3 of the Education Act 2002 inserts a new provision into Schedule 15 of the School Standards and Framework Act 1998 to make mismanagement of funds received for community facilities the basis for suspension of the right to delegation of the budget share.